adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 Fearing the  wicked king's treachery, blessed Frideswide entered with her virgins a certain wood called Binsey, not far from the town mentioned above.
 They found a path there that led to a little house which swineherds had once made, tending flocks of pigs, and it was completely covered with ivy.
 The most holy virgin entered it with her virgins, arming herself with the sign of the cross.

 \[13\] And so the king, rising with his retinue, reached the city of Oxford, desiring to violate the vessel consecrated to God.

-From the moment that the king began to enter the city, all their eyes were blinded, and they could not see.
+From the moment that the king began to enter the city, his eyes were blinded, and he could not see.
 From that, it is believed to have come about that kings do not enter Oxford.
 The wicked king thus remained blind all the days of his life: he was always plotting and thinking how he could harm blessed Frideswide.

 But the blessed virgin always bore the gospel's voice in her breast, and she did not cease day or night from divine conversation and prayer.
 The venerable virgin therefore remained in that wood for close to three years.